 - Place the lukewarm Milk in the bowl of your stand mixer and mix it with one tablespoon of the Caster Sugar.
 Add the Yeast, stir then let it bloom for about 10 minutes - or until the mixture looks bubbly / frothy.75 ml (5 tablespoons) Full Cream / Whole Milk, 9 gr (2 teaspoons) Instant Yeast

-- Add the Eggs then the Bread Flour, rest of the Caster Sugar, Ground Cinnamon and finish with the salt (see note 1).
-Knead on medium speed with the dough hook until a sticky dough comes together.60 gr (1/4 cup) Caster Sugar, 3 Eggs, 350 gr (2 1/3 cups) Bread Flour, 1 teaspoon Ground Cinnamon, 1/3 teaspoon Fine Salt
+- Add the Eggs then the Plain/AP Flour, rest of the Caster Sugar, Ground Cinnamon and finish with the salt (see note 1).
+Knead on medium speed with the dough hook until a sticky dough comes together.60 gr (1/4 cup) Caster Sugar, 3 Eggs, 350 gr (2 1/3 cups) Plain/AP Flour, 1 teaspoon Ground Cinnamon, 1/3 teaspoon Fine Salt

 - Add the soft Butter a little bit at the time, kneading until incorporated before adding more (see 2).
 Keep kneading on medium high to high speed for about 10 minutes, or until the dough passes the "windowpane test".
 The babka dough will be very soft and still slightly sticky - that's normal!90 gr (6 tablespoons) Unsalted Butter